-The Remuneration Committee determines, on behalf of the Board, the Company's policy on the remuneration of Executive Directors, the Chief Executive and senior executive managers.
+The Committee determines, on behalf of the Board, the Company's policy on the remuneration of Executive Directors, the Chief Executive and senior executive managers.
 The Committee ensures there is a link between reward and performance to promote the long-term success of the Company, and does not reward poor performance.

-This report sets out the remuneration policy for the Directors of Wessex Water and discloses the amounts paid to them in the financial year ended 30 June 2020.
+This report sets out the remuneration policy for the Directors of Wessex Water and discloses the amounts paid to them in the financial year ended 30 June 2021.
 The policy also applies to the remuneration of the Company's senior managers.

-The Remuneration Committee met twice during the financial year under review.
-The Remuneration Committee continued to monitor the Company's remuneration policy to take account of evolving best and market practice.
+The Committee met twice during the financial year under review.
+The Committee continued to monitor the Company's remuneration policy to take account of evolving best and market practice.
 The annual bonus plan is designed to promote the success of the Company over the five-year regulatory period and is based on a portfolio of KPIs linked to the Company's performance scorecard and Ofwat's measures of success.

-Salary and bonus levels were benchmarked against the Korn Ferry Hay Group Industrial and Service, National Utilities and South West Utilities market sectors with jobs sized in relation to scope, role responsibilities and impact to determine salary.
-The Remuneration Committee continued to take a proactive approach to responding to developments in legislation, best practice and the wider market, as well as the corporate strategy, in order to ensure that the Company's senior executive reward policy remained market competitive and appropriate.
-The Remuneration Committee addressed the need to ensure that changes in senior executive remuneration are proportionate in the context of workforce pay.
+Salary and bonus levels were benchmarked against the Korn Ferry Hay Group National Utilities market sector with jobs sized in relation to scope, role responsibilities and impact to determine salary.
+The Committee continued to take a proactive approach to responding to developments in legislation, best practice and the wider market, as well as the corporate strategy, in order to ensure that the Company's senior executive reward policy remained market competitive and appropriate.

+The Committee ensured that any changes in senior executive remuneration are proportionate in the context of workforce pay.
 Whilst it has not set a specific policy on the relationship between Executive Directors' pay and that of the rest of the workforce, it aims to ensure that executive salary movement is appropriately aligned to the rest of the workforce and it specifically considers this aspect as part of its decision making process.

-The Remuneration Committee considered performance related executive pay in the context of Ofwat's "putting the sector back in balance".
-The Remuneration Committee also reviewed and approved the Company's gender pay gap report which was published on the Government website in March 2020.
+The Committee considered performance related executive pay in the context of Ofwat's 'putting the sector back in balance'.
+The Committee also reviewed and approved the Company's gender pay gap report which was published on the Government website in March 2021.

-To ensure that the Company's remuneration practices are competitive but not excessive, the Remuneration Committee has access to detailed external research on market data and trends from experienced specialist consultants.
+To ensure that the Company's remuneration practices are competitive but not excessive, the Committee has access to detailed external research on market data and trends from experienced specialist consultants.